 This district is bluer than blue and the Payne family has held this seat for over 30 years.

-The list of Republicans who took a pass on this race is a mile long.
+May 16: The list of Republicans who took a pass on this race is a mile long.
 Once Rod Frelinghuysen got out of the way in 2018, Democrats capitalized and took this suburban and very wealthy seat.
 Republicans could win here again but this does not look like the year in which they will do it.
 Mikie Sherrill is now the incumbent, has tacked towards the center, and GOP recruiting did not go well here.
+Of the 2018 Democratic flips, we are playing all cautiously to start, but if we promote any to “safe,” this seat and Virginia-10 will probably be the first to go.

 Winning this district has been a futile enterprise for Republicans since the time Dick Zimmer left.